click

 Tantallon Tir is a welcome new arrival on the Scottish publishing scene and I am delighted to be among the 40 contributors to its debut anthology, 274 miles.
 274 is the length in miles of the Scottish mainland: it is also the word limit to which every contributor had to work.
 Even the busiest reader cannot claim lack of time to delve into this eclectic collection.

-Margaret Elphinstone is one of 17 contributors to There She Goes, a collection of women's writing on the experience of travel edited by Esa Aldegheri which features in the forthcoming Wigtown Book Festival.
-Margaret Elphinstone is pictured above reading her chapter, Sea Crossings: Time Circles, at the book's launch earlier this year.
-See the Wigtown Book Festval Programme for more details of the event at 3pm on Friday 3rd October.
-There She Goes is published by Saraband.
+Margaret Elphinstone is one of 17 contributors to There She Goes, a collection of women's writing on the experience of travel edited by Esa Aldegheri.
+Margaret is pictured reading her chapter, Sea Crossings: Time Circles, at the book's launch.

 RESISTANCE